open-sauced/100-days-of-oss-template/README.md

 You will use Markdown to work on your progress.
 If you are not familiar with working with Markdown, you can read the docs about [Markdown's basic syntax](https://www.markdownguide.org/basic-syntax/).

 You might want to create a new repository for your journal, or you can fork this repository and use it as a starting point.
+Read more about how to do it in the [Getting Started](#getting-started) section.

-### Set a Goal
+## Set a Goal

-Before you start, you might want to set a goal for yourself.
+Before you start, set a goal for yourself.
 What do you want to accomplish in the next 100 days?
 What do you want to learn?
 What do you want to build or be a part of?
-Declaring that in your README will help you stay focused and motivated and will help others understand what you're working on.
+Declaring that in your README will help you stay focused and motivated and help others understand what you're working on.

-#### Getting Started
+## Getting Started

 There are a couple of ways to use this template.
 You can create a new repository using this template or fork this repository.
 We will walk you through them both.